 One of the first things in your living room you should tackle is your coffee tables and end stands.
-When you’re dealing with a small space, you want to make sure that almost any type of furniture you bring in your home is multi-purpose, meaning having extra storage room.
+When you’re dealing with a small space, you want to make sure that almost any type of furniture you bring in your home is multi-purpose, meaning having an extra storage room.
 For example, having a coffee table that has extra storage will allow you to store small items that would otherwise make your living room look smaller and cluttered, such as video game controllers, remote controls, pens and pencils, notepads, TV guide, etc.

 Rather than having a bulky bookshelf or having your books in a pile in your living room, investing in a built-in bookshelf is essential to maximize your living room space.
 You can install the built-in bookshelves anywhere, but by installing it over a doorway, it takes up even less room.
 If your books are neatly placed and not just thrown on the shelf, your living room will look a bit larger with this option.